jackhopping/recipes_analysis/README.md

 ### Missingness Dependency

 I ran permutation tests at the 1% significance level to determine if the missingness of `rating` is dependent on the `minutes` column and on the `n_steps` column.
+As part of the setup for these tests, I created a column called `rating_missing` that is `True` when the `rating` column has a null value and `False` otherwise.

 #### Rating and Minutes Permutation Test